By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Where do I start finding senior help in Alamance County?

 Start with three front doors.
 NC 211 (dial 2-1-1) is the free 24/7 line that routes you to rent, utility, food, and medical help.
-Alamance ElderCare connects families to local resources and caregiver help.
+Alamance ElderCare at 336-223-8099 is the local nonprofit for aging resources and caregiver support.
 Alamance County DSS at 336-570-6532 handles energy assistance, food benefits, and Medicaid.

 What property tax relief is available to seniors in Alamance County?

-How do older adults in Burlington get help with heating bills?
+How do older adults in Alamance County get meals?

 I'm Ryan Riggins.
 I spent years on the investor side of real estate, then switched to educating families through senior transitions so they don't get taken advantage of during the hardest season of their lives.
 This guide is free.
 If it helped, pass it on.